EDCD/EDMarketConnector/PLUGINS.md

 - Rename the function `plugin_start` to `plugin_start3(plugin_dir)`.
     Plugins without a `plugin_start3` function are listed as disabled on EDMC's "Plugins" tab and a message like "plugin SuperSpaceHelper needs migrating" appears in the log.
 Such plugins are also listed in a section "Plugins Without Python 3.x Support:" on the Settings > Plugins tab.

 - Check that callback functions `plugin_prefs`, `prefs_changed`,
-    `journal_entry`, `dashboard_entry` and `cmdr_data` if used are declared with
+    `journal_entry`, `dashboard_entry` and `cmdr_data`, if used, are declared
-    the correct number of arguments.
+    with the correct number of arguments.
 Older versions of this app were tolerant of missing arguments in these function declarations.

 - Port the code to Python 3.9+.
 The [2to3](https://docs.python.org/3/library/2to3.html)